College Football's Real Road Warriors

 But as an ODU season ticket holder, he’ll have the first option to buy ‘em again in 2018.
 Thus, Atwood will have great seats for the Virginia Tech-ODU game next year.

-Bill managed to sell most of his ODU tickets this year, “but I lost $60 on the season ticket purchase.
+Atwood said he managed to sell most of his ODU tickets this year, “but I lost $60 on the season ticket purchase.
 It’s worth it.
-The Tech- ODU ticket will not be easy to find in 2018."
+The Virginia Tech- ODU ticket will not be easy to find in 2018."

 Why does he do it?